-Evaluation: Mid-term (30%) and Final (30%) examination, book review, approx. 5 pages in length (20%), weekly assignments, on which students are required to reflect on the discussion forum in SuCourse+ (20%).
+Evaluation: Mid-term (30%) and Final (30%) examination, presentation on an assigned reading (20%), weekly assignments, on which students are required to reflect on the discussion forum in SuCourse+ (20%).

 The two exams are comprised of two sections: (1) a section on the primary concepts, events, persona discussed in class, and (2) an essay assignment, in which students have to demonstrate how well they have understood the basic historical processes and the larger framework outlined during the course.